Non-equilibrium lifetimes of DNA under electronic current in a molecular junction: Computational model

 \subsection{Keldysh-Langevin molecular dynamics}

-The mechanical degree of freedom of DNA is considered a classical variable within our approach.
-If we additionally assume that DNA’s conformational dynamics are slow relative to the tunnelling electrons, we can obtain a Langevin equation of motion \cite{pistolesi08,pistolesi10,Bode11, bode12,kosov12,todorov12,preston2020,kershaw2020}:
+The mechanical degree of freedom of DNA is considered a classical variable within our approach. { Quantum vibrational effects play an important role in inelastic electron transport through molecules \cite{molecular_electronics_book}.
+In this work, however, the collective coordinate represents a slow, large-scale conformational motion of the DNA molecule , whose characteristic frequency (5~meV) is much smaller than room temperature.
+In this limit, the motion is well described classically. } If we additionally assume that DNA’s conformational dynamics are slow relative to the tunnelling electrons, we can obtain a Langevin equation of motion \cite{pistolesi08,pistolesi10,Bode11, bode12,kosov12,todorov12,preston2020,kershaw2020}:

 The Langevin equation above comprises a classical force, a non-equilibrium electronic force $F_{e,\text{neq}}$, a frictional force and its electronic viscosity $\xi_\text{e}(x)$ and the viscosity of the DNA environment $\xi_{\text{env}}$, and a stochastic force $\delta f(x,t)$.